‘Crossing the Line: Rethinking the Alpha Victim’ Film Premiere

 Great Hall at the University of Leeds

 Join us for the Eighth International Conference on Law Enforcement & Public Health.
-Sunday 6 September – Wednesday 9 September 2026 University of Leeds, Leeds, West Yorkshire, UK The ESRC Vulnerability & Policing Futures Research Centre and the Global Law Enforcement and Public Health Association (GLEPHA) will jointly host the 8th International Law Enforcement and …
+Registration is now open and early bird registrations will receive a 10% discount if you register before 31 May 2026.
+Sunday 6 September – Wednesday 9 September 2026 University of Leeds, Leeds, West Yorkshire, UK The ESRC Vulnerability & Policing Futures Research …

 Read more